angular/components/src/cdk/testing/test-harnesses.md

 resolves.
 When reading multiple properties of a harness it may not be necessary to block on the first before asking for the next, in these cases use `Promise.all` to parallelize.

-Another thing to consider when parallelizing multiple operations is the component harnesses automatically trigger change detection before reading state from an element and after interacting with it.
-When you're running multiple operations in a `Promise.all`, you don't need change detection to be triggered multiple times.
-In order to optimize performance, both `HarnessLoader` and `ComponentHarness` offer a `batchCD` method that can be used to ensure change detection is only triggered once before the batch operation, and once after.
+By default, test harnesses will run Angular's change detection before reading the state of a DOM element and after interacting with a DOM element.
+If you're performing a large number of operations, this may slow down your tests.
+To avoid running change detection for every operation, you can use the `batchCD` method on `ComponentHarness` and `HarnessLoader` to run change detection just once before the batch operation and once after.
+When using `Promise.all` to parallelize operations, you almost always want to use `batchCD`, as it doesn't make sense to trigger change detection multiple times in parallel.

 For example, consider the following example of reading both the `checked` and `indeterminate` state off of a checkbox harness: